ayan4m1/battery-safety/src/docs/revolectrix-4s-1300.md

 Test results yield an average of 1200mAh per pack.
 Accordingly, I assert that these packs are roughly 8% over-rated with respect to capcity.

 ### Observations

+These packs handle 10A continuous discharge well, no observed swelling and only a 4-5&deg;C temperature increase.